DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Experiments

 \textbf{Datasets and Metrics.} We carry out experiments on three detection datasets, including OV-LVIS~\cite{gu2021open_vild}, OV-COCO~\cite{ovr-cnn}, and recent challenging OV-V3Det~\cite{wang2023v3det}.
 For LVIS, we adopt the settings proposed by ViLD~\cite{gu2021open_vild} and mainly report the $\text{AP}_r$, representing the AP specifically for rare categories.
 We report box AP at a threshold of 0.5 for COCO and mean AP at threshold $ 0.5 \sim 0.95$ for V3Det.
+All the datasets used in this paper are available online.
+COCO~\footnote{\url{https://cocodataset.org/}}, LVIS~\footnote{\url{https://www.lvisdataset.org/}}, and V3Det~\footnote{\url{https://v3det.openxlab.org.cn/}} can be downloaded from their official website accordingly.

 \textbf{Implementation Details.} We follow the settings of F-VLM~\cite{Kuo2022FVLMOO} for a fair comparison.
 We use the Mask R-CNN~\cite{maskrcnn} framework with feature pyramid network~\cite{fpn} as our detector.
 All the class names are transferred into CLIP text embedding, following~\cite{gu2021open_vild}.
 For the "background" category, we input the word "background" into the multiple templates prompt and get a fixed text embedding from the CLIP text encoder.
 We only use the base boxes for training and all class names as of the known vocabulary as the pre-knowledge of PLM.
 For the final results on LVIS, we train the model for 59 epochs.
 For ablation studies, we train the model for 14.7 or 7.4 epochs.
 For the COCO dataset, we follow the previous works~\cite{Kuo2022FVLMOO}.
 For the V3Det dataset, we adopt the default setting of the origin baselines~\cite{wang2023v3det}.
+We have released all the source code and models for further studies.

+\textbf{Dataset and Training Details on OV-LVIS.} LVIS~\cite{lvis_data} has a large vocabulary and a long-tailed distribution of object instances.
+The LVIS dataset contains bounding box and instance labels for 1203 classes across 100k images from the COCO dataset.
+The classes are categorized into three sets based on their occurrence in training images – rare, common, and frequent.
+And for open vocabulary object detection, we adopt the settings proposed by ViLD~\cite{gu2021open_vild}.
+In this approach, annotations that belong to common and frequent categories are categorized as base categories.
+On the other hand, annotations belonging to rare categories are treated as novel categories.
+We use the SGD optimizer with a learning rate of 0.36 and a weight decay of 1e-4.
+We train our model for 46.1k iterations with a batch size of 256.

+\textbf{Dataset and Training Details on OV-COCO.} We follow the setting of ovr-cnn~\cite{ovr-cnn} and split COCO2017 into 48 base classes and 17 novel classes.
+We train our model in this setting for 11.25k interactions with a batch size of 64.
+Other experiment settings are the same as OV-LVIS.

 \textbf{Dataset and Training Details on OV-V3Det.} OV-V3Det~\cite{wang2023v3det} is a vast vocabulary visual detection dataset.
 It contains extremely large categories, which consist of 13,029 categories on real-world images.
 The train split of V3Det 1,361,181 objects in 184,523 images, the val split has 178,475 objects in 30,000 images, and the test split has 190,144 objects in 30,000 images.
 For the open vocabulary object detection setting, V3Det randomly samples 6,501 categories as base classes $C_{base}$ and the remaining 6,528 categories as the novel classes $C_{novel}$.
 For training a detector for V3Det, we use the SGD optimizer with a weight decay of 1e-4, a momentum of 0.9, and a learning rate of 0.02.
 We train our model for 2x with a batch size of 32.